Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Acknowledgments

-\begin{IEEEbiography}[{ }]{Johannes K\"ohler} received the Ph.D. degree from the University of Stuttgart, Germany, in 2021.
-He is currently a postdoctoral researcher at ETH Zürich, Switzerland.
-He is the recipient of the 2021 European Systems \& Control PhD Thesis Award, the IEEE CSS George S. Axelby Outstanding Paper Award 2022, and the Journal of Process Control Paper Award 2023.
-His research interests are in the area of model predictive control and control and estimation for nonlinear uncertain systems. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Johannes K\"ohler} \looseness -1 is an Assistant Professor at Imperial College London.
+He received the Ph.D. degree from the University of Stuttgart, Germany, in 2021.
+From 2021 to 2025, he was a postdoctoral researcher at ETH Zurich, Switzerland.
+He has received several awards including the 2021 European Systems \& Control PhD Thesis Award, the IEEE CSS George S. Axelby Outstanding Paper Award 2022, and the Journal of Process Control Paper Award 2023.
+His research interests include data-driven models and predictive control with applications to robotics, autonomous systems, and biomedical problems. \end{IEEEbiography}